armory/docs/content/en/armory-enterprise/armory-admin/policy-engine/policy-engine-use/_index.md

 /plugins/deck/**
 ```

 Any API request to these paths is not subject to authorization requests by the plugin.
-To add additional paths to this list, add the following to the plugin configuration to your Gate profile in the Operator config or `profiles/gate-local.yml` for Halyard:
+To add additional paths to this list, add the following to the plugin configuration to your Gate profile in the Operator config:

 ```yaml
 armory: